 When our kids would mention, “I wonder why I haven’t found that special someone yet?”
 I would tell them, “Maybe their homeless right now and strung out on drugs and haven’t found Jesus yet.”
 Some of you think I’m crazy now, don’t you?
 You think I’m a Jesus Freak… and well, yes I am.

 I would honestly prefer our kids marry someone who feels unworthy, uneducated and poor than someone who feels self-righteous with their fancy education and pockets lined with gold.
-I’m not against riches or knowledge, I just don’t want it to be what my kids were attracted to in a person.
+I’m not against riches or knowledge; I just don’t want it to be what my kids were attracted to in a person.
 If that rich, educated person gets brain damage and is poor, will they still be in love if those qualities are now gone?

 Jazmin had made Eythan’s life better, way better than I ever could have ever dreamed( I think he’s still in the honeymoon, googly-eyed state he was in two months ago when they got married.)
 Dan, my bonus son, has made Charity’s life one that is filled with joy.
 Are their relationships perfect?
 No!
-But my kids are happy in them.
+But my kids are happy with them.

 If I am jealous of my child’s relationship with their spouse, am I not going against what I really wanted for them in the first place…happiness?
 It’s not about me, not for a moment.